 Be Wary of Stickers and Symbols

 Just because a product has an American flag sticker does not mean it is made in the USA.
-These stickers are actually not regulated by the U.S. government, so many companies use them as a “feel good” tactic.
+The U.S. government does not regulate these stickers, so many companies use them as a “feel-good” tactic.

-The same goes for American flags or other U.S. symbols on the product label – just because they use it doesn’t mean they are producing their products here.
+The same goes for American flags or other U.S. symbols on the product label—just because they are used doesn’t mean they are producing their products here.

 Try to Find the Country of Origin

-This is a pretty obvious tip, but an important one – try to find the country of origin on the company’s website, product packaging, or other materials.
-Here are some common places where you can find that information.
+This is an obvious but important tip: Look for the country of origin on the company’s website, product packaging, or other materials.
+Here are some common places to find that information.

 Product Labels